JHBoon/sql_challenge/README.md

 Berkeley bootcamp data analyst week 9 challenge: SQL.

 I've used https://app.quickdatabasediagrams.com/#/d/Uq4Pon to create the Entity Relationship Diagram.

-Used both the Xpert assistent from the bootcamp dashboard as well as chatGTP to double check, explain or suggest code.
+I used the Xpert assistant from the boot camp dashboard and chatGTP to double-check, explain, or suggest code.
-Whenever I used the solutions created by AI, I have manaully typed it into the assignement myself to make sure I understood every single character and command.
-No copy & pasting.
+Whenever I used the solutions created by AI, I manually typed them into the assignment myself to ensure I understood every single character and command—no blind copy & pasting.
-Additionally I've used the presentation slides from the classes and solved files for reference.
+Additionally, I've used the presentation slides from the classes and solved files for reference.